Interpreting Wait Events

 Oracle provides a number of views to aid in tuning; a few are:

-* V$SYSTEM_EVENT, which gives you total system waits for an event since database startup.
+* V$SYSTEM_EVENT, which gives you total system

-* V$SESSION_EVENT, which is at the session level.
+* V$SESSION_EVENT, All waits the session

-* V$SESSION_WAIT gives you what an active session is waiting on at that point in time.
+session is waiting on at that point in time.

-* V$SESSION, which gives you session information and has a column ROW_WAIT_OBJ# that tells you the object involved when joined with OBJECT_ID or DATA_OBJECT_ID in DBA_OBJECTS.
+information and has a column ROW_WAIT_OBJ# that tells you the

 The V$SYSTEM_EVENT View